Khanate of Kazan: Administration and military

-The Khanate was divided into 5 daruğa: Alat, Arça, Gäreç, Cöri and Nuğay.
+The Khanate was divided into 5 daruğa: Alat, Arça, Gäreç, Cöri, and Nuğay.
 The term daruğa translates as "direction".
 They replaced the "duchies" that the khanate originated from.
 Some feudal lords sporadically asserted independence from Kazan, but such attempts would be promptly suppressed.

 The military of the khanate consisted of armament and men from the darughas and subject lands, khan guards, and the troops of the nobility.
 The number of soldiers was never constant, ranging from 20,000 to 60,000 in number.
-Often, troops from Nogay, the Crimea and Russia also served the Kazan khans.
-Firearms (arquebuse) were used for defending the walls of Kazan.
+Often, troops from Nogai, Crimea, and Russia also served the Kazan khans.
+Firearms (arquebuses) were used for defending the walls of Kazan.

 Culture

 In general, the culture of the Kazan Khanate descended from that of Volga Bulgaria.
 Cultural elements of the Golden Horde were also present in noble circles.

 A large part of the urban population was literate.
-Large libraries were present in mosques and madrassahs.
+Large libraries were present in mosques and madrasas.
 Kazan became a center of science and theology.

 Although Islamic influence predominated, lay literature also developed.
 The most prominent Old Tatar language poets were Möxämmädyar, Ömmi Kamal, Möxämmädämin, Ğärifbäk, and Qolşärif.
 Möxämmädyar renovated the traditions of Kazan poetry, and his verses were very popular.

 The city of Bolghar retained its position as a sacred place, but had this function only, due to the emergence of Kazan as a major economic and political center in the 1430s.

 The architecture of the khanate is characterized by white-stone architecture and wood carvings.